JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 “That’s Jack and Matt,” Beven said.
 “We’re going to trade games.”
 Douglas slowly came over and checked us out.
 If Beven was a disheveled and scrappy pre-teen peer, Douglas was a bit messier with some visible dirt on his face, dried up snot on his nose, and a huge ripped hole on his stained white t-shirt.

 “Oh!”
-Douglass said in a way that was neither judgemental or glib.
+Douglass said in a way that was neither judgmental or glib.

 “Hey!” said another voice coming out of the kitchen.
 It was Bradley, the middle kid in the family.
 Unlike Beven or Douglas, Bradley looked somewhat presentable with a flannel button down shirt tucked neatly into his pants.
 But was still twitchy in his own way.